Privacy Policy

 Under data protection legislation, you have the right to request access to information that we hold.
 To make a request for your personal information contact:

-or the Data Protection Officer at: ino.information@sefton.gov.uk
+- Data Protection Officer at: ino.information@sefton.gov.uk

 You also have the right to:

-- object to processing of personal data that is likely to cause, or is causing, damage or distress
+- Object to processing of personal data that is likely to cause, or is causing, damage or distress

-- prevent processing for the purpose of direct marketing
+- Prevent processing for the purpose of direct marketing

-- object to decisions being taken by automated means
+- Object to decisions being taken by automated means

-- in certain circumstances, have inaccurate personal data rectified, blocked, erased or destroyed
+- In certain circumstances, have inaccurate personal data rectified, blocked, erased or destroyed

-- right to data portability in certain circumstances
+- Right to data portability in certain circumstances

 - The right to lodge a complaint with the supervisory authority (the Information Commissioner’s Office)